 Commonalities and connections between those disciplines and yoga can illuminate universal truths or less broad – but nuanced and intriguing – ideas.
-Shape, line, texture, tone, and other qualities explored within different art forms can also inspire asana sequencing.
+Shape, line, texture, tone, and other qualities explored in different art forms can inspire asana sequencing.

 Flow of Creativity

 Engaging in our favorite creative activities can also energize and motivate us.
 This process can ease the beginning signs of burnout – one of which is a lack or low level of creativity, but which also includes fatigue and tending toward negative moods.

 We might be able to sometimes time and schedule these activities around when we might benefit most from a flow of creativity – for instance, painting or going to a dance class before sequencing a class, or planning a workshop.

 As with getting back to more consistent practice, this can come through personal creative exploration or engaging with teachers or peers.
 We don’t have to struggle through a lack of creativity when our work continues to call for it.

 We can recognize the trend, not judge ourselves, and act upon what’s happening.
 That’s true yoga in action, I’d say.
 We can practice it to – as best we can – lead our students in their yoga practice.
 Om Shanti!

 © Copyright – Aura Wellness Center – Publications Division